halversondm/halverson-web/README.md

-halverson-web-angularjs
+halverson-web
 ========

-My website written in Angular JS.
+My website written in plain HTML, jQuery and PHP.
 This site is deprecated.